noah111121/Nuker-Bot/README.md

 > (default)`PREFIX=!` Replace the exclamation mark with whatever you want (except `=` since this will break the syntax).
 >
 > - Status:
-> (default)`STATUS=watching,for !help` pPlease look closely and notice that the activity type (playing, watching, streaming or listening) is put directly after the `=` and seperated from the actual status itself by a comma.
+> (default)`STATUS=watching,for !help` Please look closely and notice that the activity type (playing, watching, streaming or listening) is put directly after the `=` and seperated from the actual status itself by a comma.
 Please use this syntax exactly and replace `watching` with your activity type and anything after the comma will be detected as the status.
 >
 > Dotenv files are now supported, so you can paste your TOKEN into the .env file after the equals symbol.
 >